Battle of Gagra (1919): Background

-After capturing the Sochi district, the White Guards immediately began efforts to restore the "pre-revolutionary order."
-This included returning lands to their previous owners; carrying out several mobilizations; organizing requisitions of goods, fodder, and transports; and conducting punitive operations and White Terror.
-In response, a partisan movement developed as local peasants in the Sochi district formed green armies.
-On April 12, 1919, a group of 1,500 White Army soldiers carried out punitive operations against the local populations of Sochi and Adler.
-This, along with the inaction of the Britain, served as the direct trigger for the Georgian offensive.
-Georgia reacted by mobilizing the regular army, eight battalions of the People's Guard, Colonel Giorgi Khimshiashvili's Cavalry Division, and Colonel Kargareteli's 4th Artillery Battery on the Bzyb River.
-Meanwhile, the Main Stuff of the Georgian People's Guard issued a call supporting the "comrades from Sochi".
+After capturing the Sochi district, the White Guards immediately sought to restore the "pre-revolutionary order."
+Their measures included returning land to its former owners, carrying out several mobilizations, requisitioning goods, fodder, and transport, and conducting punitive operations as part of the White Terror.
+In response, a partisan movement emerged as local peasants in the Sochi district organized Green armies.
+On April 12, 1919, a force of approximately 1,500 White Army soldiers carried out punitive operations against the local populations of Sochi and Adler.
+This, coupled with Britain's inaction, served as the immediate trigger for the Georgian offensive.
+Georgia responded by concentrating its forces along the Bzyb River, bringing eight battalions of the regular army and People's Guard, Colonel Gogi Khimshiashvili's People's Guard Cavalry Divizion, and Colonel Kargareteli's four artillery batteries of the People's Guard to readiness for the offensive.
+Meanwhile, the Main Staff of the Georgian People's Guard issued a call in support of the "comrades from Sochi."

-Georgian forces decided to launch an offensive operation in the direction of the Mekhadir River in the Gagra region.
-Georgian Foreign Minister Evgeni Gegechkori sent a letter regarding the operation to General William Thomson, a new representative of the British Expeditionary Force.
-Upon General Thomson's advice, Gegechkor also sent letters to General Milne.
-General Thomson responded to the letter by saying the British command ordered the Georgian forces not to advance without British approval, and warned about "grave consequences".
-He also said that Denikin was given an ultimatum to withdraw within 48 hours, and in case of his refusal, Georgians would be given freedom of action.
-As Denikin had not withdrawn, Gegechkori sent a telegram to General Milne: "You know that the Sochi front has a three-month history.
+Georgian forces decided to launch an offensive toward the Mekhadir River in the Gagra region.
+Georgian Foreign Minister Evgeni Gegechkori informed General William Thomson, the newly appointed representative of the British Expeditionary Force, of the planned operation.
+At Thomson's suggestion, Gegechkori also sent letters to General Milne.
+Thomson replied that the British command had ordered Georgian forces not to advance without British approval and warned of "grave consequences."
+He added that Denikin had been given 48 hours to withdraw and that, if he refused, the Georgians would be given freedom of action.
+As Denikin had failed to withdraw, Gegechkori sent a telegram to General Milne, stating: "You know that the Sochi front has a three-month history.
 During this time, we expected that the issue would be resolved through diplomacy.
 We have repeatedly received such a promise from the English government.
 This long wait had an unbearable psychological effect on the units of our army stationed on the front line.
-Further inactivity would be equal to disaster. ...The Georgian government expresses its hope that the British High Command will evaluate our move as a forced act of self-defense, which is not against the Georgian government's loyalty to Great Britain".
+Further inactivity would be equal to disaster. ...The Georgian government expresses its hope that the British High Command will evaluate our move as a forced act of self-defense, which is not against the Georgian government's loyalty to Great Britain."
 Georgian General Aleksandr Gedevanishvili gave last ultimatum to Denikin.
-Without waiting of the reaction of Britain, the Georgian government gave the order to retake Gagra region.
+Without waiting for a response from the British authorities, the Georgian government ordered its forces to retake the Gagra region.